LassoSoft/LassoGuide/lasso_guide_source/operations/math.rst

 Decimal Type
 ============

-The decimal data type represents real or floating point numbers.
+The :type:`decimal` data type represents real or floating point numbers.
 Basically, 0.0 or any positive or negative number that contains a decimal point is a decimal object in Lasso.
 Examples include "-123.0" and "456.789".
 Decimal values can also be written in exponential notation such as "1.23e2" which is equivalent to "1.23" times "10^2" or "123.0".

 .. type:: decimal
 .. method:: decimal()